CNA-Tech/PKS-Ninja/LabGuides/Lab1-IntroToKubernetes/readme.md

 ## Step 4: Pods, Replica Sets and Deployments

-As discussed in the Kubernetes 101 lecture, Kubernetes deployments include pod and replicaset objects and controllers.
-While you can observe details about pod and replicaset objects, current versions of Kubernetes do not lot you deploy a pod or a replicaset independently, they get created automatically as part of a deployment.
+As discussed in the Kubernetes 101 lecture, Kubernetes deployments include pod and replicaset objects and controllers

 In Step 4, you will deploy just the frontend portion of the planespotter app and review the deployment, replica set and pod object data